proxypoke/i3ipc/README.md

 managing the socket or watch out for unordered replies.
 The appropriate method simply returns a channel from which you can read Event objects.

-Here's a simple example - we subscribe to workspace events, then simple print all of them as we receive them:
+Here's a simple example - we start the event listener, we subscribe to workspace events, then simple print all of them as we receive them:

+    i3ipc.StartEventListener()
     ws_events, err := i3ipc.Subscribe(i3ipc.I3WorkspaceEvent)
     for {
         event := <-ws_events